Bocadillos Slow Roasted: A Sandwich Shop – Albuquerque, New Mexico

 School cafeteria meals have probably traumatized more youth than John Carpenter’s horror movies.
 Lunch menus read like fine-dining, promising nutritious, healthy and delicious cuisine.
 Instead, they deliver what could pass for TV dinner rejects.
 Reject is an apropos term here.
 Slop buckets are overfilled with the much feared and cursed vegetable medley (also known as succotash, emphasis on the “suck” part) and the next day with chicken a la king, featuring whatever is left over of the dreaded vegetable medley.
 It’s no wonder America’s youth seeks sustenance and refuge in the calorie-laden comfort of vended snacks.

 Bocadillos, a locally owned and operated, full-service school lunch and catering company is working to change the image of the dreaded school cafeteria meal.
 In 2012, Bocadillos prepared as many as 500 meals per day for three charter school clients.
 In 2013, those numbers doubled to 1000 meals per day and six charter schools.
 Bocadillos doesn’t do things in the tried and failed methods of the past.
 The serve children wholesome, balanced meals to support their cognitive development and physical health.
 All students will likely recognize is that it tastes delicious!

 Launched in 2010, Bocadillos is the brainchild of owner and chef Marie Yniguez, a creative, high-energy dynamo who apparently can’t sit still.
-While many people would wind down during the summer lull between one school year and the next, Marie and co-owner Karla Arvizu instead launched a small grab-and-go operation which operates out of Bocadillos commissary at 1609 Indian School, N.W.
-Dubbed Slow Roasted: A Sandwich Shop, it will have the geriatrically advanced among us wonder just how good Bocadillos school lunches must be (not that we’d ever want to return to school to find out).
+While many people would wind down during the summer lull between one school year and the next, Marie and co-owner Karla Arvizu instead launched a small grab-and-go operation which initially operated out of Bocadillos commissary at 1609 Indian School, N.W.
+Dubbed Slow Roasted: A Sandwich Shop, it has the geriatrically advanced among us wonder just how good Bocadillos school lunches must be (not that we’d ever want to return to school to find out).